dat-ecosystem/dat/docs/whitepaper.md

 ## 4. Ecosystem

-To test Dat’s capability to work with large datasets, we worked with Demitri Muna of Ohio State University, and data analyst and programmer Yuhong Wang, to build a system for importing and indexing the 400 GB Wide-field Infrared Survey Explorer (WISE) dataset from NASA/Caltech, which includes data on over 600 million stars [10].
+To test dat’s capability to work with large datasets, we worked with Demitri Muna of Ohio State University, and data analyst and programmer Yuhong Wang, to build a system for importing and indexing the 400 GB Wide-field Infrared Survey Explorer (WISE) dataset from NASA/Caltech, which includes data on over 600 million stars [10].
 The major goal for us was to use dat to build a single catalog of raw data files for multiple data sources—one metadata catalog for multiple sky-scan datasets.
 A secondary goal was to help automate the data import pipeline to make it easy to get installed for users who might want to load data into Trillian.
 In its raw form, much of the data is scattered across different websites and offer several download procedures.
 With Dat's large file capabilities, we were able to perform lazy aggregation on disparate chunks of links, effectively shielding the end user of the database from the complexities of source management and organization.

 In our second project, Bruno Vieira of Queen Mary University London worked with us directly to build versioning and data acquisition into Bionode.
 Bionode is a collection of open source, command-line tools for creating streaming bioinformatics pipelines with Node.js.
 Vieira has written about how brittle that bioinformatics APIs can be [11], which makes reproducibility very difficult.
 The main thing the Dat team took away from this project was the importance of not only offering a data versioning and acquisition system, but also making sure we integrate tightly with existing tools that researchers are using to analyze and process their data.